KeveeW1/cybersafe/README.md

 - The name is a combination of the words "Cybersecurity" and "Safe" so mashed together equals "Cybersafe" ! :D At first, I called the app "Teach Cyber" but I found it too basic and not a title that would be remembered.

+Additional Info:
 Hours: 5+ hrs <- many breaks in between because this weekend busy!
+Submitted Cybersafe into the GitHub Global Campus.
 Happy Birthday MLH!